Annika-Sia/Data-Science-Library/DATA101/README.md

 #DATA101
-This folder contains all my notes from DATA101
+This folder contains all my DATA101 notes